bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Questions

            Open the form and answer the questions.
 Click `here <https://form.jotform.com/250505928456058>`_.
-Do not forget to enter your name!
+Do not forget to enter your name (but only do it when your finished with the questions, otherwise you know)!

   .. tab:: Tutorial 3